Soybeans Post Losses on Monday, as NASS Reported Another Drop in Conditions

 Export Inspections data showed 484,116 MT (17.79 mbu) of soybeans shipped in the week that ended on September 18, which was a drop of 41.1% from the week prior and 2.9% below the same week last year.
 Egypt was the top destination of 141,244 MT, with 71,942 MT to Indonesia and 67,129 MT to the United Kingdom.
 Marketing year shipments have totaled 1.57 MMT in the 2 and a half weeks (57.68 mbu), 25.9% larger yr/yr.

-AgRural estimates the Brazilian soybean crop at 09% planted as of last Thursday.
+Overnight, Pakistan importers purchased 180,000 MT of soybeans, with US origin expected.
 On Monday, Argentina suspended their export tax on soybeans, soybean meal and oil through the end of October.

 Nearby Cash was $9.35 3/4, down 14 1/2 cents,